mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 And then [Bodhidharma](glossary#bodhidharma) says, “Empty, without holiness.”

 D.T.
-Suzuki [translated it as], “Vastness and nothing holy.”
+Suzuki translated it as, “Vastness and nothing holy.”
 This translation says, “Empty, without holiness.”
 Anyway, empty means vast.
 Nothing there, but it’s vast.
 Without holiness: nothing holy, nothing not holy.
 Completely nothing.

 So, [Engo Zen Master](glossary#engo-kokugon) says [in the Notes], “Wu considered this answer rather extraordinary.
 The arrow has flown past Korea.
 Very clear.”